Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Introduction

-\item \textbf{Scaling Insight:} We provide the first analysis of the Capacity-Stability Trade-off in temporal alignment.
-Experiments on Qwen2.5-7B \cite{yang2025qwen2} show that larger models can internalize temporal bias with minimal "Alignment Tax" , contrasting with the steeper cost paid by smaller models, thus offering a scalable solution for long-context agents.
+\textbf{Scaling:} We investigate how model scale impacts the capacity-stability trade-off in temporal alignment.
+Experiments on Qwen2.5-7B \cite{yang2025qwen2} show that mid-sized models can internalize temporal bias with minimal contextual alignment tax, contrasting with the steeper cost paid by smaller models, thus offering a scalable solution for long-context agents.